zumbrunn/uncommonjs/modules/specification.md

 1. A module identifier is a string of "terms" delimited by forward slashes.
 1. A term is either:
-    1.  any combination of lower-case letters, numbers, and hyphens,
+    1.  any combination of lower-case letters,
     1.  ``.``, or
     1.  ``..``
 1. Module identifiers should not have file-name extensions like